-Violation Type Violation Begin Violation End Violation Explanation FAILURE SUBMIT OEL REPORT FOR TTHM 09/08/2023 10/16/2023 We failed to submit our operational evaluation level (OEL) report to our regulator.
-The report is needed to determine best treatment practices necessary to minimize possible future exceedences of TTHM.
-MCL, LRAA 01/01/2023 03/31/2023 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
-MCL, LRAA 04/01/2023 06/30/2023 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
-MCL, LRAA 07/01/2023 09/30/2023 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
-MCL, LRAA 10/01/2023 12/31/2023 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+Violation Type Violation Begin Violation End Violation Explanation MCL, LRAA 01/01/2024 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+MCL, LRAA 04/01/2024 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.